llKCll/Client-Server/README.md

 Commands

 -ls: Display contents of the server.
--dl: Request file to be copied.
+<br>-dl: Request file to be copied.